anksank/kafka/Designing_event_driven_apps.md

 ##### How does the schema end up in registry?

 In a non-production environment, the first application that interacts with the new topic can register the schema, but in a production environment, an admin will have to upload them.
 Both key and value schema for a topic is uploaded into the registry.
 These are stored in memory, so if something goes wrong, they are lost.
 To solve this, the schema registry transfers the schema in a special topic in the kafka cluster.
 In case schema registry crashes, it can create a new instance and connect to the same kafka cluster and the inbuilt consumer can retrieve all the schemas stored in kafka.

+Confluent schema registry can be found on github: https://github.com/confluentinc/schema-registry